gui1117/ruga/GDD.md

 ## TODO

-* tester touch
-* touch UI is boolean in config with close button on left and return on right
-* different difficulty -> change velocity (and mass ?) just a time coefficient

-* android

 * sounds effect volume
 * maps
 * trailer
+  * RUGA
+    a game you can do nothing but move
+  * also you can create map quite easily

+* linux support
 * windows support

+* touch
+  * UI is boolean in config with close button on left and return on right
+  * tester touch
+  * write value

 * mac support
-* android UI
-  * menu on clic
-  * arrow on topleft that link to menu
-  * virtual joystick on bottomcenter
 * android support
+* web support

 * two laser persitent snd one for lasers and one for the laser in collision with de character?
 * title for castles and Ruga at corridor